The Purchasing Division is guided in its purchasing procedure by several established policies:

 - To treat all vendors fairly.

 The City of Reno operates under a decentralized purchasing method.
-Purchases made at an aggregate threshold of $25,000 and above are accomplished by the Purchasing Manager.
+Purchases made at an aggregate threshold of $25,000 and above are accomplished by the Purchasing Technician.
 Purchases made below this amount are accomplished by the individual department.

 Sales representatives may be received in City departments by appointment to display or discuss products or services.
 The Purchasing Division is the liaison between vendors and the City.
 The Purchasing Division is located on the ninth floor of: